radixdlt/scrypto-challenges/3-lending/degenfi/README.md

 ### Example 3: Leverage 2x

 This example will be more straightforward as it's mostly an extension of the previous example.
 Here, we have Sally who wants to open a 2x leveraged position her XRD.
 Like Bob, Sally will also be only be putting up 1,000 XRD as her principal investment, but now taking out a flash loan to borrow an additional 2,000 XRD to supply a total of 3,000 XRD as collateral.
 Beth will be borrowing $2,000 USD in this example representing a 66% Borrow Limit Usage.
-So Sally's degen appetite is stronger than Bob's, but still practices some measure of risk management.

 Let's make sure that we are on Sally's account.